University-managed Research Facilities

 What are the benefits of a university research park?

 As noted by the Association of University Research Parks, “University research parks provide a best practice means of focusing on innovation and sustaining economic competitiveness.”
-More simply put, a university research, such as UNT's Discovery Park park can catalyze technology-based economic development.
+More simply put, a university research, such as UNT's Discovery Park can catalyze technology-based economic development.
 By their very nature and design, university research parks can foster good university-industry partnerships by bringing academics and entrepreneurship together in one place.
 Proximity matters.
 The ability to work together in person promotes a quicker, more dynamic exchange of ideas, experience and expertise.

 Location matters.
 Startups and high tech firms often form around universities and research parks.
 These firms take advantage of the innovative research, highly skilled labor and resources that universities offer.
 Think Silicon Valley to Stanford University.
 Or the Research Triangle to University North Carolina-Chapel Hill, North Carolina State University and Duke University.

 The North Texas region's largest research park with nearly 300 acres of space dedicated to the sciences, technology and engineering, UNT's Discovery Park is located 5 miles north of the UNT main campus in Denton, Texas.
 It includes a 554,000 square foot building, which also is occupied by the College of Engineering, the College of Information and the Center for Information and Computer Security and supports interactive and multidisciplinary STEM (Science, Technology, Engineering and Mathematics) research, education and training that benefits students, faculty and the community, and expands economic development by developing industry-university partnerships.